salvadorcamachogithub/jmeter-aos-s01-browse-abandon/README.md

 Think times were set random from 7.5 seconds to 15 seconds

-This script has 5 transactions
+This script has 5 transactions:
 AOS-JMeter-S01-01 Access AOS URL
 AOS-JMeter-S01-02 Go To Speakers
 AOS-JMeter-S01-03 Random Product
 AOS-JMeter-S01-04 Add To Cart
 AOS-JMeter-S01-05 Checkout